hamza2masmoudi/BALE-project/TECHNICAL_MANUAL.md

 *   **Force conflict.** You learn more from two agents disagreeing than one agent agreeing with itself.
 *   **Own the brain.** Real engineering means controlling your dependencies.
 That’s why we moved to open-source models.

-You have built a system that doesn't just "chat"—it **thinks, debates, and judges** according to strict rules.
-That is true Computer Science.